+Thank you for your interest.
+We are no longer accepting applications for this position.
 FRIDA has seen extensive growth of its community in the last 4 years.
-Following this growth, we are working in developing clearer systems and processes to enable the diverse community…
+Following this growth,…

 The time to question and dismantle white supremacy in all aspects of society is here - and hopefully, there is no coming back.
 FRIDA | The Young Feminist Fund stands in solidarity with those protesting racist state, and patriarchal, violence all over the world.
 We unequivocally believe that the defense of black lives is central to the young feminist struggle and to philanthropy as a whole.
 As a donor, FRIDA recognizes that the foundations of philanthropy lie in white supremacy, built at the expense, and by the hands of, people of African descent as well as the colonization and elimination of indigenous peoples.
 Thus, we are fully committed to becoming an anti-racist organization.
 We also recognize that a long way still lies ahead of us, and the rest of philanthropy, to ensure that anti-racism is an intrinsic part of the work that we do.
 FRIDA is incredibly grateful to its community and to the larger movements for black lives, wherever and whenever we are called in to change our practices, and into better supporting movements fighting against racism.

 We believe in the collective power of young feminists to lead and transform their own communities.
 That’s why we’re the only fund run by young feminists to support and establish other emerging feminist organizations, collectives and movements.

 At this critical time of climate emergency, untold stories of climate and environmental justice needs to reach the world.

 In partnership with OpenGlobalRights, FRIDA is proud to support four distinguished young feminist fellows who join the first Climate and Environmental Justice Media Fellowship